GreenDelta/olca-schema/osch/README.md

 This contains then the Protocol Buffers schema.
-This schema is used in the [olca-proto project](https://github.com/GreenDelta/olca-proto) and can be used for data exchange with openLCA via Protocol Buffers.
+This schema is used in the [olca-proto project](https://github.com/GreenDelta/olca-proto) and can be used for data exchange with openLCA via Protocol Buffers and gRPC.

 ### Python